 The fog crept around his legs, then picked up speed and grew into a dense, spinning cloud that filled the study.
+His heart was pounding wildly.
 The walls and the fireplace became a blur.
-Vertigo came over him.
+Vertigo came over him...and his eyes closed.

 “Here I am,” came Jonathan’s voice from behind.
 The Pastor spun around to see Jonathan’s faint image in the cloud.

 “How dare you continue to subject me to this!” the Pastor protested.

 Jonathan walked through the cloud toward him.
 “I could have been killed, you know.
 Leaving me alone in this—this cloud!
 It’s a horrifying experience.”

 “You make it tough on yourself,” said Jonathan.
 “It could have ended by now—and it could end right here.
 That’s up to you.”